microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Update-EntraSignedInUserPassword.md

 ```

 ## Description
-the Update-EntraSignedInUserPassword cmdlet updates the password for the signed-in user in Microsoft Entra ID.
+The Update-EntraSignedInUserPassword cmdlet updates the password for the signed-in user in Microsoft Entra ID.

 ## Examples